Thursday, March 30, 2017 @ 6:30pm

 How the new taste for food (dates) and fashion (pearls) in the West led to the enslavement of East Africans in the Middle East.
 Matthew S. Hopper’s Slaves of One master: Globalization and Slavery in Arabia in the Age of Empire—a finalist for the Frederick Douglass Prize— demonstrates how the growing demand (including from the United States) for Persian Gulf products led to the enslavement of Africans in eastern Arabia.
 His masterful book links the personal stories of Africans to the global commodity chains their labor enabled.

-Hopper will be in conversation with Eve M. Troutt Powell, Christopher H. Browne Distinguished Professor of History at the University of Pennsylvania.
+Hopper was in conversation with Eve M. Troutt Powell, Christopher H. Browne Distinguished Professor of History at the University of Pennsylvania.